AndiKod/zoucli/README.md

 # Zou!
 CLI - SSG

 Scaffold a custom Zou!
-SSG project and more, with interactive prompt (pages, partials, layouts, git, deploy, ...).
+SSG project and more, with interactive prompt (pages, git, deploy, ...)

 *— Zou! is a french interjection that stands for: JustDoIt!
 GoAhead!*